jmbc29/DSC80-Final-Project/README.md

 Through my exploration of this dataset, I aim to answer the following question:

 **Is vision advantage associated with higher gold advantage during a League of Legends match?**

+**Dataset Description**

+The dataset consists of ranked League of Legends match data, where each row corresponds to a player in a single match.
+Key features include:

+visionscore: Contribution to team vision

+wardsplaced: Number of wards placed

+earnedgold: Total gold earned

+position: Player role

+split: Game patch / time period

+win: Match outcome (target variable)

+Missingness and feature distributions were carefully analyzed prior to modeling.

+**Exploratory Data Analysis**
+Vision Score Distribution

+The distribution of vision score is right-skewed, indicating that while most players contribute moderate vision, a smaller group contributes significantly more.

+<iframe src="assets/vision-score.html" width="750" height="550"></iframe>

+**Wards Placed Distribution**

+Ward placement is a key driver of vision.
+Most players place a relatively small number of wards, with fewer players placing very high amounts.

+<iframe src="assets/wards-placed.html" width="750" height="550"></iframe>

+**Missingness Analysis**

+To determine whether missing data was random, Total Variation Distance (TVD) permutation tests were conducted.

+Split Missingness Test

+This test examines whether missingness depends on the game split.

+<iframe src="assets/tvd-split.html" width="750" height="550"></iframe>

+Conclusion:
+The observed TVD falls within the permutation distribution, suggesting missingness is consistent with randomness.

+**Position Missingness Test**

+This test examines whether missingness depends on player position.

+<iframe src="assets/tvd-position.html" width="750" height="550"></iframe>

+Conclusion:
+The observed TVD is significantly larger than expected under randomness, indicating missingness is not completely random with respect to position.

+**Hypothesis Testing: Vision and Gold Advantage** **Question**

+Do players with higher vision contribute to greater gold advantages?

+**Method**

+Players were split into high-vision and low-vision groups, and a permutation test was used to evaluate the difference in mean gold advantage.

+<iframe src="assets/gold-diff-permutation.html" width="750" height="550"></iframe>
+**Result**

+The observed difference lies in the extreme tail of the permutation distribution, producing a statistically significant p-value.

+**Conclusion:**
+Higher vision contribution is associated with greater gold advantage.

+**Prediction Modeling**
+**Baseline Model**

+A baseline Random Forest classifier was trained to predict match outcomes using gameplay features.

+**Final Model**

+The final model incorporated:

+Feature scaling

+One-hot encoding for categorical variables

+Hyperparameter tuning via cross-validation

+Performance was evaluated using:

+Precision

+F1 score

+Confusion matrix analysis

+The tuned model significantly outperformed the baseline.

+**Fairness Analysis**

+To assess fairness, model precision was compared across low-gold and high-gold player groups using a permutation test.

+Conclusion:
+The model demonstrates measurable differences in performance across gold contexts, indicating potential fairness concerns that warrant further investigation.